aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldoptions/fieldindexformat/_index.md

 linktitle: FieldIndexFormat
 articleTitle: FieldIndexFormat
 second_title: Aspose.Words for .NET
-description: FieldOptions FieldIndexFormat property.
-Gets or sets a FieldIndexFormat that represents the formatting for the FieldIndex fields in the document in C#.
+description: Discover how to utilize the FieldIndexFormat property in FieldOptions to customize FieldIndex formatting for enhanced document clarity and organization.
 type: docs
 weight: 90
 url: /net/aspose.words.fields/fieldoptions/fieldindexformat/